hazelcast/hazelcast-go-client/README.md

 Hazelcast is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.

-Hazelcast Go client is a way to communicate with Hazelcast 4 and 5 clusters and access the cluster data.
+The Hazelcast Go client allows you to communicate with Hazelcast 4 and 5 clusters and access the cluster data.

 ## Documentation

-For a list of the features available, and for information about how to install and get started with the client, see the [Go client documentation](https://docs.hazelcast.com/hazelcast/6.0-snapshot/clients/go).
+For a list of the features available, and for information about how to install and get started with the client, see the [Go client documentation](https://docs.hazelcast.com/hazelcast/latest/clients/go).

-## Running the tests
+## Test the client

+This section describes how to test the Hazelcast Go client.
 Currently, we support only Linux, MacOS and WSL (Windows Subsystem for Linux) for testing the client.

-You need to have the following installed in order to run integration tests:
+To run integration tests, you must have the following installed:
 * Java 8
-* Maven 3 or better
+* Maven 3 or later
 * Bash
 * Make

-Before running the tests, starts Hazelcast Remote Controller, which enables the test suite to create clusters:
+Before running the tests, start the Hazelcast remote controller to enable the test suite to create clusters:
 ```shell
 # Start RC with Hazelcast Community features
 $ ./rc.sh start